samgoldman/FlowSolver/README.md

 .-C-B-E-.
 ```

-Note that these are not layed out like hexes.
+Note that these are not laid out like hexes.
 Hex puzzles must be flattened into rows.
 The (shitty) white lines in the image below show how rows are formed.
 Due to this, the `-` neighbor character alternates which neighbor relationship it refers to.
 Also note how in the top row, there are cells skipped.
 This is acceptable for all types of puzzles.

 <img width="360" height="740" src="https://raw.githubusercontent.com/samgoldman/flowsolver/master/puzzles/hex/Classic5x5_1.jpg" />